-2.3.2 Network-Level Indicators
+2.2.3 Network-Level Indicators

-Table 2-13 describes the six network-level LEDs on the TCC2 faceplate.
+Table 2-11 describes the six network-level LEDs on the TCC2 faceplate.

-Table 2-13 TCC2 Network-Level Indicators
+Table 2-11 TCC2 Network-Level Indicators

 System-Level LEDs Definition Red CRIT LED Indicates critical alarms in the network at the local terminal.
 Red MAJ LED Indicates major alarms in the network at the local terminal.
 Yellow MIN LED Indicates a minor alarm in the network at the local terminal.
-Red REM LED Provides first-level alarm isolation.
-The remote (REM) LED turns red when an alarm is present in one or more of the remote terminals.